Skip to content

 💚 Consider These Alternatives First

-• Roth IRA Contributions: If you have a Roth IRA, you can withdraw your contributions (not earnings) penalty-free at any time.
+• Roth IRA Contributions: If you have a Roth IRA, your contributions (not earnings) can be withdrawn penalty- and tax-free at any time.

 Employer Match Maximizer

 Never leave free money on the table.
-Find the exact contribution % to maximize your employer match without hitting the IRS cap too early.
+Find the exact contribution % to maximize your employer match without hitting the IRS cap too early in the year.

 $